Defining Quantum Games: Introduction

-In this paper we will look through the history of games and quantum games in particular through the motivations for developing them and take a closer look at how these games are referencing quantum physics.
-We are exploring games that are inspired by quantum physics, games that teach the theory of quantum mechanics, games that serve the study of quantum physics and games that use quantum technologies in their implementation.
-In order to analyse these games and to define \textit{quantum games} we provide three aspects that we call \textit{the dimensions of quantum games}: the perceivable dimension of quantum physics, the dimension of quantum technologies and the dimension of scientific purposes.
+The ludosphere of quantum physics-related games, meaning the realm of games, design, players, and culture surrounding them \cite{stenros2018}, can only be expected to grow.
+Attempts to describe the creative process behind quantum game development and therefore initialise an important discussion have so far been limited \cite{archer2022,piispanen2023projects,piispanen2024thesis}, but they underline the need for a vocabulary to discuss these games, their use and development.
+This article addresses this shortcoming by proposing a vocabulary for dissecting the aspects of quantum physics in games.
+We examine the history of digital games and quantum physics-related games through the motivations for developing them and offer a closer look at \textit{how} these games reference quantum physics.
+We explore games inspired by quantum physics, games that teach the theory of quantum mechanics, games that serve the study of quantum physics, and games that use quantum technologies in their implementation.
+To analyse, discuss, and develop these games meaningfully in the future of quantum game development, we propose a definition of \textit{quantum games} based on three aspects, which we call \textit{the dimensions of quantum games}: 1) the perceivable dimension of quantum physics, 2) the dimension of quantum technologies, and 3) the dimension of scientific purposes (in the field of quantum physical sciences), such as education and citizen science.